-The opioid crisis is a hot topic this year, and a recent article in The Atlantic magazine mentions Dr. Mutulu Shakur as one of the figures who brought acupuncture treatment into the mainstream particularly as a method of detoxification from drug use.
-In addition to inaccurately stating the reason for Dr. Shakur’s incarceration and despite conducting an 11-question written interview, the article did not feature any of his own words.
-In an effort to add to what little accurate information is publicly available about the highly influential Lincoln Detox program, we are posting Dr. Shakur’s full response to the questions raised by The Atlantic interview.
+The opioid crisis is a hot topic this year, and a recent article in The Atlantic mentions Dr. Shakur as one of the figures who brought acupuncture treatment into the mainstream particularly as a method of detoxification from drug use.
+Despite conducting an 11-question written interview, the article did not feature any of his own words, and inaccurately states the reason for his incarceration.
+In an effort to add to what little accurate information is publicly available about the highly influential Lincoln Detox program, we are posting his full response to the questions raised by the interviewer.

 1. How did you first become involved with Lincoln Detox?
 Who did you know who already worked there?
 Why did you decide to apply for a job, and why do you think they opted to hire you?

 Early on I had a direct relationship with Felipe Luciano, who was part of the leadership of the Young Lord’s Party and a member of the Last Poets group who went on to become a famous news personality in New York.
 They performed to support the political movements.
 We had a good relationship before I became associated with the Young Lords during the Lincoln Detox takeover.

 In 1971, I was recruited by the Lincoln Detox Victims Cadre, comprised of ex-prisoners and recovering addicts.
 I was familiar to them because of my role in the Republic of New Afrika (RNA), which worked in conjunction with the Black Panthers during the takeover of Lincoln Hospital.